demisto/content-docs/README.md

 This website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.

-You can access the generated website at: https://demisto-content-docs.netlify.com/ (this is currently a pre-release url).
+You can access the generated website at: https://demisto.pan.dev/

 ## Running the site locally
 ### Node Setup